ryanho87/slurmzball_pick_grader/README.md

-# Fantasy Football Pick Grading Bot 🏈
+# 🏈 Fantasy Football Roast Bot

-An intelligent bot that analyzes fantasy football draft picks based on **pick-ADP delta** and generates entertaining analysis in the style of famous NFL draft analysts.
+An intelligent, Dockerized bot that automatically analyzes fantasy football draft picks and generates entertaining roasts in the style of famous NFL draft analysts.
+Features **automatic response logic**, **smart persona selection**, and **Mel Kiper Jr.'s legendary Shedeur Sanders meltdown** for every QB pick!

-## 🎯 **Smart Analysis Based on Value**
+## 🎯 **Smart Analysis Based on Pick-ADP Delta**

 The bot automatically determines the tone and intensity of analysis based on the **pick-ADP delta**: